UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/JUnit/index.md

-JUnit for IBM UrbanCode Build
+JUnit for IBM DevOps Build
 =============================

 JUnit is a unit testing framework for the Java programming language.
 The JUnit plug-in publishes results of a JUnit test into a report.